Dwarf (folklore): Etymology

+Before the Proto-Germanic stage, the origin of the word dwarf is highly debated.
+Scholars in historical linguistics and comparative mythology have suggested that dwarfs may have started out as nature spirits, beings linked to death, or a blend of different concepts.
+Some theories trace the word to the Proto-Indo-European root *dheur- ('damage'), or to *dhreugh (whence modern English 'dream' and German Trug 'deception').
+Scholars have also compared it to the Sanskrit dhvaras, a type of 'demonic being'.
+Alternatively, linguist Guus Kroonen has suggested that it may derive from a verb *dwerganan ('to squeeze, press'), which might be attested in Middle High German zwergen.

+English meaning

+In Old English, the use of dweorg ('dwarf') to designate a mythological being is not conclusively attested, though it is assumed to have existed based on references to an illness attributed to a supernatural being.
+A related Old English plant name, dweorge-dwostle (pennyroyal), might also suggest a belief in a dwarf-related malady or a connection with warding off the being responsible.
+Additionally, early place names such as Dueridene (now Dwarriden), Dwerihouse (now Dwerryhouse), and Dwerffehole further hint at the presence of a supernatural concept of dwarfs, often associated with subterranean spaces.

 Modern English has two plurals for the word dwarf: dwarfs and dwarves.
 Dwarfs remains the most commonly employed plural.
 The minority plural dwarves was recorded as early as 1818.
 However, it was later popularized by the fiction of philologist and legendarium author J. R. R. Tolkien, originating as a hypercorrective mistake.
 It was employed by Tolkien for some time before 1917.
 Regarding his use of this plural, Tolkien wrote in 1937, "I am afraid it is just a piece of private bad grammar, rather shocking in a philologist; but I shall have to go with it."